dvollrath/StudyGuide/solow/simulation.md

 ## Brute force, but in code
 It's possible to do this a little less "brute" like, in a coding language like R. By the time you get things set up it isn't obvious that this is in fact *less* trouble than the spreadsheet.
 The advantage of the code is that it allows you to expand on and play with the model in a deeper way.

-You can [access that code here](quarto-solow.html) and it will walk you through how to run and plot outcomes from the model.
+<a href="quarto-solow.html" target="_blank">You can access that code here</a> and it will walk you through how to run and plot outcomes from the model.

 ## Point and click
 As an alternative the following app allows you to tweak the parameters of the model and see how various outcomes evolve over time.
 In essence, this is an interactive version of the spreadsheet that is easier to adjust, but remember it is doing exactly the *same* thing.

-<a href="basic-solow.html" target="_blank">Open in new tab</a>

-You can use [this link](basic-solow.html) to open the app in a separate tab (recommended).
+You can use <a href="basic-solow.html" target="_blank">this link to open the app in a separate tab</a> (recommended).
 Or, use the embedded version below.
 Just note that the embedded version is squeezed into the frame, so you might have to scroll down in the sidebar to see all the parameters and results.

 <iframe height="1500" width="900" frameborder="no" src="basic-solow.html"> </iframe>